amaan-khatri-au46/sea_commerce/seaCommerce/README.md

       .matches(/[0-9]/, 'Must have digit'),

-# password validation has been comeneted beacue the actual passowrd doest not contain this condtion so it will not allwoed to submit form
+# Password validation has been commented out because the actual password does not contain these conditions, so it will not allow the form to be submitted.

 ### Instructions:
 - Replace `<your-repo-url>` with the actual URL of your repository.